OllieJones/h264-interp-utils/README.md

 ## Still to do

-* Better documentation
+* Rework Bitstream and NALUStream to handle Javascript streams, not just static arrays of data.
-* Rework Bitstream and NALUStream to handle Javascript streams, not just arrays of data.
+* Parse more types of NALUs.

 ## Credits